WHO PLAYGROUP IS FOR: Parents, grandparents or carers with children under school age

 Families attending the Playgroup become members of The Gap UC Playgroup to receive comprehensive insurance cover – this is an annual payment of $36.
 The Gap Uniting Church Playgroup is a ministry of The Gap Uniting Church and is an organisational member of Playgroup Queensland.
-More information can be found on the Playgroup Flyer 2018 or in the Playgroup Handbook 2018
+More information can be found in the Playgroup flyer 2018 or in the Playgroup Handbook 2018

 For further information please contact our playgroup coordinator, Nel on 0403 779 953 or The Gap Uniting Church Office.

 BENEFITS OF PLAYGROUP